-Let’s get started…
+Let’s get started:

 Practice tip: When going through these fills, try to practice them in phrases.
 This basically means just play a drum beat, play your fill, then go back to the drum beat.
 Act as if you were playing it within a song.

 You’d be surprised how effective silence is at building tension.
 It’s situational, but sometimes this is the perfect tool for the job.
 Go out on count one, come back in on count one.
 Boom.

 This fill is known as the “8th note build”.
 Start by playing 8th notes on the snare and floor tom at a low volume and slowly get louder at the fill goes on.
 This is called a crescendo.

 Arguably one of the most popular drum fills ever in rock music, this pattern consists of 16th notes all around the toms.
 You might think it’s boring, but it’s highly effective in this genre of music and perfect to start getting beginner drummers to explore the drum kit.

 The famous Bonham triplet.
 We’re moving from 16th notes to 8th note triplets (twelve notes per bar rather than 16 notes) for this drum fill.
-You can whip this puppy out in both straight and swung rock making it a versatile pattern to have in your toolkit.
+You can whip this puppy out in both straight and swung rock, making it a versatile pattern to have in your toolkit.

 Another popular “breakdown” style fill that’s great for transitioning into another section in a song.
 The flam is a fun rudiment to incorporate into your fills, so try adding it into the other patterns on this list.

-So there’s a handful of common rock drum fills to get you started.
-Remember, your main focus should be on the concept of full, half, and quarter bar durations spaces instead of only concentrating on the pattern itself.
+So there’s a handful of common rock drumming fills to get you started.
+Keep in mind that your main focus should be on the concept of full, half, and quarter bar durations instead of only concentrating on the pattern itself.
 The key to a great drum fill is starting and ending on time with confidence.

-Don’t worry, we value your privacyand you can unsubscribe at any time.
+By signing up you’ll also receive our ongoing free lessons and special offers.
+Don’t worry, we value your privacy and you can unsubscribe at any time.